Dual Diagnosis Treatment Brookings, OR

 Services provided:

-• Co-occurring addiction and mental health treatment, treatment for teenagers and pregnant and postpartum women
+• Co-occurring addiction and mental health treatment, veterans and rehab for adult men

 Karuk Tribe Health And Human Services Substance Use Disorder Program - 49.9 miles from Brookings, OR

-Karuk Tribe Health And Human Services Substance Use Disorder Program is a dual-diagnosis treatment center in Happy Camp, California that provides treatment for alcohol or drug addiction and mental health disorders that include phobias as well as paranoid personality disorder.
+Karuk Tribe Health And Human Services Substance Use Disorder Program is a dual diagnosis treatment center in Happy Camp, CA that offers treatment services for mental health and substance abuse disorders that include mood disorders as well as avoidant personality disorder.

 Address: 64105 Hillside Road, Happy Camp, CA 96039 in Siskiyou County